Kauaʻi's two most remote beaches — west end vs north shore

 Polihale is Hawaii's longest beach — over 15 miles of sand backed by dramatic sand dunes up to 100 feet high, with the Na Pali cliffs rising at the northern end.
 The isolation, scale, and sunset light here are unlike anywhere else in Hawaii.

 Swimming is extremely dangerous.
 The shorebreak and currents at Polihale have claimed lives.
 Even on calm days, the open ocean exposure creates unpredictable conditions.
 Wading at the edge is possible; anything deeper is high risk.
-Water quality is excellent — the primary hazard is physical, not bacteria.
+Water quality historically rates at low bacteria levels — the primary hazard is physical, not bacteria.

 Full Polihale Beach guide →Hāʻena Beach sits at the literal end of the road on Kauaʻi's North Shore, with the Na Pali Coast rising dramatically from the sand.
 The Kalalau Trail into Na Pali wilderness begins at the adjacent Keʻe Beach.
 This is one of the most spectacular settings in Hawaii.